 Community Forklift is an internationally-known reuse center that offers a green business model promoting sustainable development.
-We were voted City Paper’s “Best Green Business in 2014” for the DC region, and have hosted groups of all ages, from preschoolers and scout groups to grad students and Fulbright scholars.
-Students learn about topics such as social entrepreneurship, waste reduction, and the reuse movement.
+In fact, we have been voted DC’s “Best Green Business” by the Washington City Paper every year since 2013!
+Our team has hosted everyone from preschoolers and scout groups to grad students and Department of State visitors to teach groups of all ages about topics such as social entrepreneurship, waste reduction, and the reuse movement.

-If you would like to schedule your own tour or would like for us to visit your school or organization, please email Outreach(at)CommunityForklift(dot)org.
+If you would like to schedule your own tour or would like for us to visit your school or organization, please contact Events(at)CommunityForklift.org or call Tim or Ruthie at 301-985-5180.

 Community Forklift hosts family-friendly parties throughout the year.
 These all-day events include hands-on activities, workshops, raffles, and food.